By Rupesh Kumar

 When you enter the share market, you’ll find many ways to invest your money.
 Each type has its own goal, risk, and return.
 Here are the main ones:

-Equity (Direct Stocks) – You buy shares of a company and become part owner.
-Example: Infosys, HDFC Bank.
+Equity (Direct Stocks) – You buy company shares directly.

 Mutual Funds – A fund manager invests your money in many shares.
 Good for beginners.